-Please note that immediately a user logs in successfully, this event "mono.events.account_connected" gets sent with a payload which contains a unique Account ID that stands as an identifier to this account.
+Please note that immediately after a user logs in successfully, these events "mono.events.account_connected" and "mono.events.account_updated" gets sent with a payload which contains a unique Account ID that stands as an identifier to this account.

-As soon as Mono has received all data from a connected account successfully, we return an event which is the "mono.events.account_updated", with the meta.data_status as AVAILABLE which indicates that data is now readily available on all our endpoints.
+The event "mono.events.account_updated", with the meta.data_status as AVAILABLE indicates that data is now readily available on all our endpoints.

 On account updated and data availability

 At the point of receiving the mono.events.account_updated event, you can proceed to call your desired endpoints immediately.

 Alternatively, you can have a flag (e.g mono.data_available) set in your db which is set to false by default, and then change this field to True once this event has been received.

 So once a user logs back in some minute after, these endpoints can then be called as long as mono.data_available is set to true.

 When Data sync gets called manually and the call is successful, "mono.events.account_updated" gets sent.
 If this call is not successful, and re-authorisation is required, this event "mono.events.reauthorisation_required" gets sent alongside a payload containing the Account ID.